ConservationMetrics/gc-explorer/README.md

 ### CI/CD Testing

 The GitHub Actions workflow automatically runs both unit and end-to-end (E2E) tests.
-For E2E tests to work in CI, we have configured the relevant GitHub secrets in the repository settings based of the `.env.test.example` file.
+For E2E tests to work in CI, we have configured the relevant GitHub secrets in the repository settings based on the `.env.test.example` file.

 **How it works:**
-- The CI environment does **not** spin up a local database.
-Instead, it connects to the shared demo/test database using the secrets defined in `.env.test.example`.
-This ensures your CI and local test environments are consistent and eliminates drift.
+- The CI environment spins up isolated Docker containers for the backend and PostgreSQL database, just like local testing.
+- The workflow builds a Docker image tagged as `ci-test` and uses it for testing.
+- The database is initialized with the same seed data as local testing, ensuring consistent test environments.
-- The workflow automatically generates a `.env.test` file with these secrets before running tests.
+- The workflow automatically generates a `.env.test` file with the necessary secrets before running tests.
-- Playwright starts the Nuxt dev server using this environment and runs E2E tests against the real application and database.
+- Playwright runs E2E tests against the containerized application and database.

 ## Available Views